raiymbekkabiyev/MoMA-internship-FPGA/README.md

 ## Isolated I/O and Memory Mapped I/O
 Reference: https://technobyte.org/difference-memory-mapped-io-mapped-io/
 In I/O mapped I/O or isolated I/O mapping, the I/O devices are given a separate addressing region.
 Separate from what?
 Separate from the memory.
 These separate address spaces are known as ‘Ports’.

+ Under the Memory-mapped I/O interfacing, the processor treats the I/O devices like any other memory location.
+The I/O devices are efficiently mapped into the system memory along with the RAM and ROM memory.
+These devices are assigned with a 16-bit address value within the entire address range of the Intel 8085 Microprocessor.